header-banner-brazil-nuts-growing.jpg

 Brazil Nuts Only Grow Wild

-You might not have thought it, but Brazil nuts are actually a pretty big deal – adding tens of millions to South American economies each year.
-Brazil nuts are the most economically important non-timber forest product in the Amazon Basin.1 Mainly an export product, the UK, United States and Germany gobbling up an annual average of 21,000 metric tons.2
+You might not have thought it, but Brazil nuts are a pretty big deal – adding tens of millions to South American economies each year.
+Brazil nuts are the most economically important non-timber forest product in the Amazon Basin.1 Mainly an export product, the UK, United States and Germany gobble up an annual average of 21,000 metric tons.2

 But, despite its popularity, many of us are clueless to the fact that nearly every Brazil nut has come from Amazon rainforests, hand-picked by forest-dwelling harvesters – as Manuel Guariguata, CIFOR’s Principal Scientist on tropical forest ecology and management tells me from his office in Peru, ‘the Brazil nut is the only internationally traded nut that comes from the wild, so it’s very unique’.